Here’s How to Keep a Cat from Scratching the Furniture

 Use cat scratch tape

 If you’re wondering how to stop cats from scratching leather furniture, then cat scratch tape is the answer.
 It also works well on fabric, carpet and hard surfaces such as walls and doors.
 This double-sided sticky tape comes in panels or rolls like regular tape, and can be stuck where you need it and removed easily afterward.
 Cats hate the feeling of stickiness on their paws, so it discourages scratching.
-Find out more about signs your cat is mad at you.

 Try socks or nail caps

 Cat socks (aka mittens) to prevent scratching are an alternative to declawing.
 These socks work well for some cats, but if yours gets frustrated and keeps removing them, try soft nail caps that glue onto your cat’s claws.
 These will limit the damage if your cat does decide to scratch where it shouldn’t.
+In case you’re wondering, here’s what catnip actually does to cats.

 Protect with vinyl guards